webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 2. [Run computations on the GPU](#a-run-computations-on-the-gpu)

-Following we'll go over a small example of doing each of those things.
+We'll go over a small example of doing each of those things.
 Other articles will show the various ways of providing data to these things.
 Note that this will be very basic.
 We need to build up a foundation of these basics.
 Later we'll show how to use them to do things people typically do with GPUs like 2D